isngrim/AI-Behaviors/README.md

 # AI-Behaviors
-Collection of my Sad AI
+Collection of my AI Practice

+TODO:Clean up code

 Discription of the scripts and their uses (and some ToDos so i dont forget to do it)